- Christopher P. Williams, AIA, NCARB

-Kenneth Tatro Ken joined the team in 2004 with nine years of project experience for an award winning Rhode Island firm specializing in the Hospitality Industry.
+Ken joined the team in 2004 with nine years of project experience at an award winning Rhode Island firm specializing in the hospitality industry.
 His background includes the development of concept restaurants, country clubs, casinos, educational facilities and residential projects.
 A graduate of the Hall Institute in Architectural and Interior Design Technology, he is thrilled to be back in New Hampshire where he can further hone his fishing skills, and spend time with his wife and two daughters.

-Matthew Daughdrill Matt is CPWA's newest member, joining the firm in 2013.
+Matt became part of the CPWA team in 2013.
 As a 2002 distinguished graduate of the Boston Architectural College, Matt was asked to return to BAC to serve as a faculty member and academic adviser while concurrently practicing architecture at an award winning firm in Massachusetts.
 In 2006, Matt relocated to the Maine coast where he spent seven years practicing in the local vernacular.
 Matt spends his free time enjoying the outdoors in New Hampshire and Maine with his daughter.

 Jane has been an Office Manager wrangling wild architects into the admin corral for many years, most of them in the Boston area.
 Jane is Ohio-bred and educated (Hiram College) and has been working her way north and east for years, but in New Hampshire she has found her final stop.
 She joined CPWA in 2003.
 Jane enjoys playing her ukelele and she and her husband spend their free time working on their new home in Sanbornton.